MTG/sms-tools/README.md

 <p>There are examples of analysis/transformation/synthesis in the examples directory.
 All the sounds used in the examples are in the sounds directory.</p>

 <p>In order to use the C functions, which will run most the code faster, you need to compile basicFunctions_C.
-Once Cython is installed, in the Terminal go to the directory software/utilFunctions_C and write <code> python compileModule.py build_ext --inplace </code> (don't bother if it appears a warning) </p>
+Once Cython is installed, in the Terminal go to the directory software/utilFunctions_C and write <code> python compileModule.py build_ext --inplace </code> </p>

 <p>All this code is used in several classes that I teach.
-The slides and demo code I use in class is available in the lectures directory.</p>
+The slides and demo code used in class is available in the lectures directory.</p>